mletkin/numerobis/README.md

     </executions>
 </plugin>
 ```
-Add the annotation `@GenerateBuilder`to each class for which you want to create a builder.
+Add the annotation `@GenerateBuilder` to each class or record for which you want to create a builder.
 Builder code is generated in the `generate-sources` phase of the maven build.

 The annotations are not separated from the plugin.